Coronavirus: Ireland could return to Phase 2 of lockdown if cases rise, doctor warns

 People wearing facemasks on Grafton Street, Dublin.
 File photograph: Collins

-If the number of cases of Covid-19 rises to more than 100 per day, Ireland there could return to Phase 2 of restrictions, the director of the national virus laboratory, Dr Cillian De Gascun has warned that.
+Ireland could return to phase two of restrictions if the number of cases of Covid-19 rises to more than 100 per day, national virus laboratory director Dr Cillian De Gascun has warned.

 Singing was one of the easiest ways to spread the virus because of the spray of droplets, he said.

-If a young person arrived at a party and saw there was unsafe behaviour, they should turn around and go home and instead organise to meet their friends for a coffee, he added.
+If young people arrived at a party and saw there was unsafe behaviour, they should turn around and go home and instead organise to meet their friends for a coffee, he added.

 “At present we can link the cases to a social gathering in a private/residential setting.